If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

 DebtHammer: Legitimate payday loan relief that works

 Getting out of debt isn’t easy, but we’re here for you every step of the way.
 We can help you negotiate with your lenders with an easy-to-understand plan with no hidden fees or “gotchas” and offer a simple monthly payment plan.
 Click here to start your free consultation.

 Generally, the better your credit score, the better the terms you’ll get when applying for a debt consolidation loan.
 For decent rates, shoot for a 650+ FICO score.
 However, some financial services offer debt consolidation for borrowers with lower credit score, so you still have a few options.

 The government will not help you make your payday loan payments, but there are some rules in place to protect you.
 Laws vary by state, but many state governments have put into place different rules and regulations related to payday loans.
 For example, states like Arizona and North Carolina ban payday lending entirely.
 Other states, like Montana and New Hampshire, have caps in place on the interest rates lenders can charge.
 At the federal level, the FTC also works to govern payday lending and protect consumers from deceptive advertising or predatory practices.

 Some nonprofit debt consolidation organizations, such as credit counseling agencies, offer debt relief to those who need it.
 Some services, such as general counsel, are free.
 Others, like debt management programs, come with a fee.
 Since they’re non-profit, these agencies don’t charge any fees before using their service.

-Yes, but it depends on how much you owe and how much you qualify for with a singular loan.
+Yes, but it depends on how much you owe and how much you qualify for with a single loan.
 For example, a Payday Alternative Loan 2 will only allow you to consolidate up to $2,000.
 With good credit and income, a debt consolidation loan could cover a much higher balance.